trishoolamohan2311-creator/social-media-analysis-project/README.md

 Overall, this project reflects my approach to data analysis:
 **ask the right questions, write clean SQL, and deliver insights that actually matter.**

+---

+⭐ This project highlights my ability to write clean SQL queries, analyze data systematically, and translate results into meaningful business insights.